In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 8. Take advantage of new traffic sources

-A complete digital marketing strategy should not only take into account the traditional online marketing channels but should also cater to new digital marketing strategies that rise to the surface.
+A complete digital marketing strategy should consider traditional online marketing channels and cater to new digital marketing strategies that rise to the surface.

 To be more precise, at the time of writing this post, there are a number of new channels that you can explore like: